 “I’m not going to chop my finger off.
-I promise,” said Eli as a final attempt to get him to relax.
+I promise," Eli made a final attempt to get him to relax.
 This was kind of a tradition for them.
-Every Thanksgiving Eli would cook the turkey and Sarah would bake dessert.
+Every Thanksgiving, Eli would cook the turkey and Sarah would bake dessert.
 Matt would usually just pour them drinks and joke around about how Eli liked to cook more than any woman he had ever met, and he never, ever helped.
 But this was their first Thanksgiving since Eli was paralyzed, because last year he had spent it at the hospital.

-“Really?” said Eli unable to restrain himself any further.
+“Really?”
+Eli snapped unable to restrain himself any further.
 He didn’t want to pick a fight on Thanksgiving but he hated the way Matt kept trying to do everything for him.
-“I can lift a damn dish,” he rammed at Matt.
+“I can lift a damn dish," he rammed at Matt.